pelucky/Read-Wechat-Subscription-in-email/README.md

 - Linux is perfered, Windows is also OK

 ## Usage
-- After package, you can rename conf/config.properties.sample to conf/config.properties and change config in it
+- Before package, you should rename /src/main/resources/config.properties.sample to config.properties and change config in it

 ```
 mvn package